 3. Keeping your elbows at your sides, lower the bands slowly.
 Repeat the motion for 10 reps.

-For all of the above chair exercises and any exercise maneuvers that your parent performs, keep this in mind: While it’s OK to get the heart rate up, you never want to push too hard.
+For all of the above chair exercises and any exercise, keep this in mind: While it’s OK to get the heart rate up, you never want to push too hard.
 It’s all about finding that balance between a healthy exercise routine and not pushing beyond your physical limits.

-If Mom or Dad feels uncomfortable or is in pain while performing these exercises, don’t continue.
+If there is discomfort or uncomfortable or pain while performing these exercises, don’t continue.
 If you aren’t sure whether or not you’re doing the maneuvers correctly, consult a personal trainer or healthcare professional.

 Getting started with chair exercises for seniors

-Sitting, standing, getting out of bed, balancing, moving around the house — all of these tasks will be much easier for your mom or dad when they maintain good muscle strength and mobility.
+Sitting, standing, getting out of bed, balancing, moving around the house — all of these tasks will be much easier for when good muscle strength and mobility is maintained.
 A gentle exercise routine is an important part of maintaining a good quality of life in older age.

 Chair exercises for seniors can strengthen everything from the core muscles and the glutes to the lower and upper back, the legs, and the arms.
-And it can all be done with minimal risk, since Mom or Dad has the stability of a chair underneath them at all times.
+And it can all be done with minimal risk because the chair provides stability.

 Are there any particular chair exercises you like?
-Have you had experience helping your parent start an exercise routine?
 We would love to hear what you have to say.